Depending on your needs you can use CyVerse UK in many different ways.

 (*)In the next future all applications will be DE apps, and you won’t need to worry about any of the above.
 Jobs will run in the most favourable location to you and your data will be stored in your preferred storage.
 It will also be easier for our users to share create new applications and share them with the whole community.

 If you are a developer CyVerse is a good platform to share your software and allow the research community to use it and reproduce analyses.
 You are welcome to add your own tools, or you can contact us for help.
+If you need help getting to grips with setting up your own workflows, then please get in touch.

 If this page didn’t answer your question, or you require something different feel free to email us, we may be able to help you somehow else!